jina-ai/jina/README.md

 #### Add Data Indexer

-Now we need to add an indexer to store all the embeddings and the picture for later retrieval.
-Jina has provided a simple `numpy`-powered vector indexer `NumpyIndexer`, and a key-value indexer `BinaryPbIndexer`.
-We can combining them together in a single YAML file.
+Now we need to add an indexer to store all the embeddings and the image for later retrieval.
+Jina provides a simple `numpy`-powered vector indexer `NumpyIndexer`, and a key-value indexer `BinaryPbIndexer`.
+We can combine them in a single YAML file:

 ```yaml
 !CompoundIndexer